TriggersTriggers

-You can use triggers to automatically start flows based on events.
-A trigger can be a scheduled date, a new file arrival, a new message in a queue, or the end of another flow's execution.
+A trigger can be a scheduled date, the arrival of a new file, a new message in a queue, or the completion of another flow's execution.

 Defining triggers

-Use the triggers keyword in the flow and deifne a list of triggers — you can have several triggers attached to a flow.
+Use the triggers keyword in the flow to define a list of triggers.
+You can have several triggers attached to a flow.

-The trigger definition looks similar to the task definition — it contains an id, a type, and additional properties related to the specific trigger type.
+The trigger definition is similar to a task definition — it contains an id, a type, and additional properties specific to the trigger type.

-The workflow below will be automatically triggered every day at 10 AM, as well as anytime when the first_flow finishes its execution.
+The workflow below is triggered automatically every day at 10 AM and whenever first_flow finishes its execution.
 Both triggers are independent of each other.

 yaml